 Royal Society-Science Foundation Ireland University Research Fellowship (URF) scheme is for outstanding scientists in the Republic of Ireland who are in the early stages of their research career and have the potential to become leaders in their field.
 The scheme covers all areas of the life and physical sciences, including engineering, but excluding clinical medicine and any researcher addressing a direct biomedical question.
 Successful candidates will be awarded a fellowship by the Royal Society, the cost of which will be met by Science Foundation Ireland.
 It is envisaged that the next call will launch in summer 2017.
 Further information on the most recent closed call can be found at the following link.

-Applicants to SIRG, RS URF and WT RCDF are considered to be at the transition to independence stage, whilst CDA, WT SRFBBS and PIYRA applicants may be considered at the transition to leadership stage of their careers.
+Applicants to SIRG, RS URF and WT RCDF are considered to be at the transition-to-independence stage, whilst CDA, WT SRFBBS and FRL applicants may be considered at the transition-to-leadership stage of their careers.
 In broad terms:

 Other funding opportunities: